Obelixx/EMP_University/notes.md

 	- Document your code - where necessary.
 	- Use latest .Net Core MVC -> .Net 5.0
 	- Tiers in brackets - it is important.
 Create many tiers.
 Consider clean architecture.
-	- No "Domain" project needed.
+	- No "Domain" project needed, or a slim one.